Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/unordered-set-class.md

 ### <a name="parameters"></a>Parametry

-*nbucket*\
+*nbucket* \
-Číslo kbelíku.
+Číslo intervalu.

 ### <a name="remarks"></a>Poznámky

-Členské funkce vrátí velikost položky číslo kbelíku *nbucket*.
+Členské funkce vrátí velikost *nbucket*čísla kontejneru.

 ### <a name="example"></a>Příklad